FolderViewPainter

 Export and Import Windows Explorer Folder Views

-This program adds a right-click context menu to Windows Explorer that allows you to export and import folder views.
+This program adds a right-click context menu to Windows Explorer that allows you to export, import, and reset folder views.

 You can export the current view and give that exported view any name you like.
 You can export as many different views, from as many different folders, as you like.